AGL Crib Point Gas Import Jetty and Pipeline Project

-The EES will serve as the accredited assessment process for the purpose of the EPBC Act under a Bilateral Assessment Agreement between the Commonwealth and Victorian governments.
+The EES served as the accredited assessment process for the purpose of the EPBC Act under a Bilateral Assessment Agreement between the Commonwealth and Victorian governments.

-The proponents have prepared the EES according to requirements set by the Victorian Minister for Planning with oversight from the Impact Assessment Unit within the Department of Environment, Land, Water and Planning (DELWP).
+The proponents prepared an EES according to requirements set by the Victorian Minister for Planning with oversight from the Impact Assessment Unit within the Department of Environment, Land, Water and Planning (DELWP).

 The Minister appointed a Technical Reference Group (TRG) comprising a range of inter-agency stakeholders to provide technical advice to the proponents and DELWP regarding the scoping and adequacy of the EES studies and documentation, as well as co-ordination of the EES process with other statutory approval processes.

 Mornington Peninsula Shire was part of the TRG and engaged a range of technical experts to assist in reviewing draft documentation on the Shire’s behalf.
 The TRG process concluded in early 2020.